cardillan/mindcode/doc/syntax/FUNCTIONS-81.markdown

 In some cases, a single instruction can be generated in more than one way (e.g., the `radar` instruction, which can be written as a `turret.radar` function, or as a `radar` function which takes `turret` as a parameter).
 Both ways are identical.
-Additionally, some functions have output parameters, which are marked by the 'out' modifier.
+Additionally, some functions have output parameters, which are marked by the `out` modifier.
 Output parameters are optional, and you may omit them if you don't need the value they return.
 Mindcode allows you to omit all optional arguments, but in this case the entire instruction will be considered useless and may be removed by the optimizer.